openharmony/arkcompiler_runtime_core/static_core/plugins/ets/doc/spec/17_experimental.rst

    is thrown.

 #.
 Space for the new array is allocated.
 If the available space is not
-   sufficient to allocate the array, then *OutOfMemoryError* is thrown and the evaluation of the array creation expression completes abruptly.
+   sufficient to allocate the array, then *OutOfMemoryError* is thrown, and the evaluation of the array creation expression completes abruptly.

 #.
 When a one-dimensional array is created, each element of that array